Fakhre23/checkName/README.md

-# Laravel Admin Panel + JWT + DeepSeek AI Integration
+# Laravel Admin Panel + WordCheker WebApp

 This project is a full-featured Laravel-based web application that provides a secure admin dashboard with AI-powered name classification using DeepSeek.
 The project is protected by JWT authentication and includes FAQ management restricted to admin users.